ploomber/doc/doc/user-guide/github.md

 ### Configure deployment

 Next, we will configure `dev` and `prod` deployments by adding a workflow file to the path `.github/workflows` in the repository's root folder.
 You can use this [template](https://github.com/edublancas/cloud-template/blob/main/.github/workflows/ploomber-cloud-env.yaml).
-We have added two jobs for `dev` and `prod` respectively for demonstration purpose.
+We have added two jobs for `dev` and `prod` respectively for demonstration purposes.
 But you may add as many jobs as needed, one for each environment.
 If you create config files with different names ensure to pass them correctly using the `--config` flag.

 Once the workflow file has been pushed to GitHub, the `dev` deployment will be triggered.
-If the `dev` deployment completes successfully, the `prod` deployment will be marked for approval from reviewers.
+If the `dev` deployment is completed successfully, the `prod` deployment will be marked for approval from reviewers.

 ![](../static/github/review-pending.png)